arichiardi/fc4-framework/docs/manual/toolset.md

-# 4. The Toolset « The FC4 Methodology
+# 4. The Toolset « FC4 User Manual

 The current toolset for authoring and editing FC4 diagrams is: